 The format of your board should match your lifestyle and how you'll interact with it daily.
 There's no single best format — the best one is the one you'll actually look at every morning.

-Additional format ideas to consider:
+Additional creative formats to consider:

-- 48. Collage-style board — overlapping images, washi tape, handwritten notes
+- Collage-style board — overlapping images, washi tape, handwritten notes

-- 49. Grid-style board — neat rows and columns, one image per goal
+- Grid-style board — neat rows and columns, one image per goal

-- 50. Mind map board — central "dream life" image with branches to each category
+- Mind map board — central "dream life" image with branches to each category

-- 51. Vision book or binder — a portable vision board you flip through like a journal
+- Vision book or binder — a portable vision board you flip through like a journal

-- 52. Phone wallpaper board — your 5-7 most powerful images as a rotating lock screen
+- Phone wallpaper board — your 9 most powerful images as a rotating lock screen

-- 53. Google Slides vision board — collaborative, easy to share at vision board parties
+- Google Slides vision board — collaborative, easy to share at vision board parties

 Create your AI vision board free →